tsenger/vdstools/README.md

 VdsTools uses a JSON-based configuration to define seal document types and their message encodings which follows the encoding based on BSI TR-03137.
-Profile definitions according to BSI TR-03171 are currently not fully supported, as the profile definitions are not publicly available at this time.
+VDS data according to BSI TR-03171 are also supported and can be parsed from document profiles.
+However, the official profile definitions and certificates are not yet publicly available.
 You can load your own custom codings at runtime to support additional document types beyond the standard ones.

 ### Loading Custom Codings